 Q4.
 Will I need to prepare the surface myself? - No....cleaning and surface preparation is an integral part of our process, and this includes grit blasting for all metal parts to remove rust, paint and other debris.
 Both new and used parts follow exactly the same process.

 Q5.
 Do I need to protect those areas that I don't want coating? - No....our technicians use specialist materials to protect these surfaces.
 They will automatically protect flange surfaces, slip joints, bolt holes, etc. but if there are any other areas that you don't want coating it would be useful to identify these with a marker pen or alternatively send us a sketch.

 Q6.
 What is the normal turnaround time? - Please discuss your requirements with us when you place your order.
-Our normal turnaround is a max. of 10 working days, though we are generally able to offer a choice of upgrading to:
+Our normal turnaround is approximately 10-15 working days, though we are generally able to offer an upgrade to:

-- A Premium Service with a guaranteed turnaround within our factory of just 2 or 3 working days.
+- Our Premium Service with a guaranteed turnaround within our factory of just 2 or 3 working days.
 This service is 2 working days for the Performance White™ coating and 3 working days for any from our Performance Colours Range™.
-In both cases we charge a 30% price premium over our Standard Service.
+In both cases we charge a 45% price premium over our Standard Service.

 Q7.
 Are you Quality approved? - We are QA approved by Lloyds Register Quality Assurance to BS EN ISO 9001:2008.

 Q8.
 Do you do one-off jobs? - One off jobs for individuals and companies are welcome.
 Please contact us to discuss.

 Q9.
 How about overseas customers, do you have any local distributors? - We work for customers worldwide, both directly and through our increasing network of distributors.

 Q10.
 How much does it cost? - Our ceramic coating solutions are competitively priced.
 Remember to factor in longevity, fitting time, performance and looks when considering our products.
 To get a price for your project please: